Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 + after rating means that given wine is better overall than the one without it.

-Notice - all wines listed here weren't tasted blind.
-Many of these have been tasted at Grand Cercle tasting, Vintex tasting, Rolland tasting, and of course during visits at many properties.
+Notice - all wines listed here were tasted with labels.
+Many of these have been tasted at the grouped tasting, and, of course, during visits at many properties.

 Sauternes & Barsac: